cath01l/ARIMAX-and-Lagged-MLR-Weather-Forecasting-SLSU-/README.md

 ## ⚙️ Methodology and Framework
 1. **Preprocessing and Dimensionality Reduction:**
 * **Data Source:** $15$ meteorological parameters were sourced from the Open-Meteo API ($3$ target labels and $12$ predictors).
-* **Stationarity:** All features were subjected to Augmented Dickey-Fuller Testing and non-staitonary variables (Dew Point) were first-order differenced.
+* **Stationarity:** All features were subjected to Augmented Dickey-Fuller Test and non-stationary variables (Dew Point) were first-order differenced.
 * **PCA:** The $12$ predictors were reduced to $7$ Principal Components, retaining $93$% of the explained variance.

 2. **Forecasting Models:**